BRUTEee/C-Basic_Tasks/README.md

-This repo contains my original work for the C++ Programming Internship at CodSoft.
+#CodSoft C++ Programming Internship - July 2025

+This repository contains the original C++ projects completed as part of the **CodSoft July 2025 Internship**.

-Tasks Included:
+Tasks Completed:
+1. **Task 1 - Number Guessing Game**
+   A simple game that lets the user guess a random number within a range.

+2. **Task 2 - Simple Calculator**
+   A console-based calculator that performs basic arithmetic operations.

+3. **Task 3 - Tic Tac Toe**
+   A 2-player Tic Tac Toe game in the terminal.

+Folder Structure:
-- Number Guessing Game
+- `Task1_NGG/` → Code for Number Guessing Game
-- Simple Calculator
+- `Task2_SC/` → Code for Simple Calculator
-- Tic-Tac-Toe Game
+- `Task3_TTT/` → Code for Tic Tac Toe Game

-Each task has its own folder with code brief and info.

-This repository is part of my personal learning and internship journey.
-All code is written originally and with the goal of understanding C++ better and not just completing the internship, but **growing as a developer**.

-Thanks for visiting!
+All codes are written with the purpose of learning and exploring C++ fundamentals and game logic.
-Feel free to explore the folders, read the code and drop feedback if you have suggestions!
+Thanks for visiting this repository!
+Feel free to explore and suggest improvements.